GreatAttractor/imppg/README.md

 ----------------------------------------
 ### 4.2.
 Lucy–Richardson deconvolution

 ImPPG performs image sharpening via non-blind Lucy–Richardson deconvolution using Gaussian kernel.
-The kernel’s width is specified by Gaussian *sigma*; increasing this value makes the sharpening coarser.
+The kernel's width is specified by Gaussian *sigma*; increasing this value makes the sharpening coarser.

 Recommended number of deconvolution iterations: 30 to 70.
 Specify 0 to disable L–R deconvolution.